Thien-dtu/FoodStore/README.md

 ### Introduction

-- FindFood is a application use to help many people can search and buy food and drink during the epidemic season
+- FoodStore is a application use to help many people can sell food and drink during the epidemic season
 - All data is Real Time Database

 <img src="./assets/backgroud.jpg" alt="screenshot" width="300">